There are a few reasons why mentions of research outputs are not always automatically picked up by Altmetric:

 We weren’t tracking the source when the mention was published.
 To track a news source we need to index it in our database.
 To track blog posts they need to have a working RSS feed.
 All attention must be available and open.
 Altmetric cannot track materials that are behind a login or a paywall.

 The mention included a link to another news story or press page about the research, rather than to the research itself.
 This is often the case with Tweets and Facebook posts.
-These are known as second order citations, which we don’t track at the moment.
+These are known as second order citations, which we don’t track.

 The mention was in a comment, rather than in the original post or article.